nblmc/geoservices-docs/atlascope/creating/georeferencing.md

 1. Update the asset management table by changing **imagery** and **control points** fields from "to do" to "in progress" *LMEC uses an Airtable database to keep track of the status of the ~100 atlases in this project*

+2. Open one of the archival tiffs in a photo software to ensure scans for that atlas were imaged with 8-bit depth.
+If it is 16-bit, you will need to convert the images to 8-bit, or this georeferencing/mosaicing will not work.

 2. Open QGIS

 3. Add a basemap **Browser →  XYZ Tiles →  Open Street Map**